lovely-daughters/angelina/README.md

 # Angelina

-This is a custom jupyter kernel tailored for vanilla-js web development (chrome extensions are my specific usecase)
+This is a custom jupyter kernel tailored for vanilla-js web development (chrome extensions are my specific usecase).

 Jupyter notebooks are a huge timesaver that allow me to iteratively build up solutions.